 Are you a hardworking and dedicated research professional interested in being part of breakthrough Research?

 When you join Cedars-Sinai, you become part of a team that is at the forefront of medical advancements and life-saving medical and scientific breakthroughs.
 Cedars-Sinai is one of the leading institutes for driven research funding from the National Institutes of Health.
-As an international leader in biomedical research, we translate discoveries into successful treatments with global impact.

 Primary Duties and Responsibilities:

 Keeps accurate and detailed records of experiments and results and helps in identifying and troubleshooting of unexpected results.

 Orders laboratory supplies and supports laboratory operations.

 Maintains lab equipment and related records and may coordinate use of lab equipment.

 Assists in the operation of specialized equipment, as required by the area of research.

 Orients Research Laboratory Assistants or lower-level Research Associates and undergraduate student researchers on day-to-day lab operations and routine procedures.

 In close collaboration with theoreticians and experimental colleagues, designs, implements and conducts single-neuron and network simulations of human neurons and electric fields.